mahorad/GoGreen/README.md

 	- Uses MongoDB to provide persistency
 	- Unit tested using JUnit and Mockito

+The application assumes that MongoDB is installed and it's daemon is running in the background.

 ### Compile Application:
 From the project root, run the following command.
 ```bash